zethon/ttvg/docs/scenes-dev.md

 * background image scaling, and tilesize
 * player object attributes for the screen
 * zone information
-* item information

-### Background Information
+### Background Image

+**NOTE** - Currently the `Scene` class only has support for a fixed viewport.
+The functionality on the Tucson map which moves the camera with the player is specific to the `Opening` class.
+This functionality will soon be moved into `Scene` and supported through configuration.

+The background image used for a scene is defined by the scene's name.
+All background images must have the ".png" extension and exist in the "resources/maps" folder.
+For example, our "PoliceStation" scene had a background image named `resources/maps/PoliceStation.png`.

-The background for each scene can have a custom scaling of the image, and each scene can have a custom tilesize.
+The background for each scene can have a custom scaling.
+It is also with the background settings that the tilesize for scene is defined.

+Example:

 ```
 "background":